ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ### Packaging Python actions in zip files
 {: #openwhisk_actions_python_zip}

-You can package a Python Action and dependent modules in a zip file.
+You can package a Python action and dependent modules in a zip file.
 The filename of the source file that contains the entry point (e.g., `main`) must be `__main__.py`.
-For example, to create an Action with a helper module called `helper.py`, first create an archive containing your source files:
+For example, to create an action with a helper module called `helper.py`, first create an archive containing your source files:
 ```bash
 zip -r helloPython.zip __main__.py helper.py
 ```
 {: pre}

-Then create the Action:
+Then create the action:
 ```bash
 ibmcloud wsk action create helloPython --kind python:3 helloPython.zip
 ```